conterra/mapapps-store-registration/src/main/js/bundles/dn_storeregistration/README.md

 # dn_storeregistration

-The Printing Enhanced Bundle extends the Printing bundle by further capabilities.
+The Store Registration bundle allows to create stores based on additional layers..

 ## Usage
 1. First you need to add the bundle dn_storeregistration to your app.